piEsposito/blitz-bayesian-deep-learning/doc/layers.md

    * sample_weights():

-      Assings internally its weights to be used on feedforward operations by sampling it from its GaussianVariational
+      Assings internally its weights to be used on feedforward operations by sampling it from its TrainableRandomDistribution